devacuk/devacuk.github.io/agenda.md

 layout: default
 title: We make stuff
 ---
-_NB: Formatting still needs tidying up_
+_NB: Agenda still subject to final changes!_

 # We make stuff
 ## dev.ac.uk: a unique free event by and for developers